 - Use “Ctrl + →” when writing keywords to move to the next image without removing the cursor from the keyword text box – This is extremely useful when you’re bulk keywording images.
 Even better, use a mouse with programmable buttons to set that shortcut on the custom buttons.
-I set the programmable buttons on my mouse (the Logitech linked above) to switch both to the next or previous image with a single click.
+I set mine to switch both to the next or previous image with a single click.
 Among other Lightroom functions.
 It will definitely boost your productivity.

 - Apply keywords using the “Paint Can” Keyword Painter tool – It might seem a hassle at the beginning, but it will grow on you.
 If you haven’t already, give it a try.

 - See how many keywords you have – Want to see a list of your keywords?
 Go to Metadata menu > Export Keywords.
 It will export your keywords in a notepad .txt file with all keywords nicely nested.
 You can use it to see your Lightroom keyword hierarchy.
 To see how many you have copy that list entirely (Ctrl+A, Ctrl+C) into an online line counter.
-Apparently I have around 2.250 keywords…

 It may seem a hassle at the beginning, but organizing your keywords is well worth it.
-Rather than having to individually type in a handful of keywords for every single image, you get to leverage Lightroom’s power and insert a bunch simultaneously.
-Not only will it help you find images when searching your library in years yet to come, but it will also help you when you’re a bit lazy while keywording.
+It will prove invaluable helping you find images in your library for years yet to come.
+Furthermore, it also helps when you’re a bit lazy while keywording.

-All in all, developing your own particular Lightroom keyword hierarchy is a worthwhile endeavour that any photographer should apply to their collection.
+All in all, developing your own particular Lightroom keyword hierarchy is a worthwhile endeavour.
+Every photographer should apply it to their collection.

 Got any tricks or suggestions of your own?
 Leave them in the comment section below.
-I’d love to hear them, as I’m sure there are still plenty of more tips out there.
+I’d love to hear them!
+I’m sure there are still plenty of more tips out there.
 If you found this interesting, check out what other topics I’ve been up to lately.
 Here are a few you might find interesting: